-Investing in technology draws on limited resources, from the time and money spent to intangible resources like the goodwill and attentiveness of staff.
+Investing in technology (and evaluating technology) draws on limited resources, from the time and money spent to intangible resources like the goodwill and attentiveness of staff.
 Chasing every new version of software, every latest techno-fad, is neither possible nor advisable.
 What’s required is a framework and a reference point for helping to make these decisions.

 When we work with clients, our goal is to build a data-driven organization with a data-aware culture.
 We’ll typically work backwards from mission and vision and ask a series of questions that we call the Success Engine:

 1. What are your specific, measurable and time-bound goals?

 2. What actions are you taking to achieve them?

 3. Can you articulate how those actions will lead to achieving the goals?

 4. What metrics can serve as indicators of progress towards goals and success?